carlosbuenosvinos/opcache-dashboard/README.md

 OPcache Dashboard
 =================
-Set up properly and monitor your Zend OPCache with this dashboard.
-Check memory, hits, status, configuration, diagnostic and reset scripts.
+Set up properly and monitor your Zend OPCache with this dashboard that will help you checking memory, hits and status, configurating for optimal performance (warning you when cache full, validation, etc.) and reseting one or all scripts with one click.

 Installation
 ============